 Visitors come to North Carolina's Blue Ridge Mountains year-round for their many outdoor adventures and chances to unwind.
-Unforgettable experiences are within easy reach when you make Rumbling Bald Resort the centerpiece of your vacation.
+Unforgettable experiences are within easy reach when you make Rumbling Bald on Lake Lure the centerpiece of your vacation.

-You’ll feel at home in any of the resort’s 200 accommodations, which range from cozy studios for two to roomy homes for large groups or families.
+You’ll feel at home in any of the 150+ accommodations, which range from cozy studios for two to roomy homes for large groups or families.
 Plus, many are pet-friendly and have kitchens.
-If you don’t want to cook, the resort has four dining options.
-The Gardens serves spectacular surroundings with its seafood, pasta and steak dishes.
-Don’t pass on its weekly prime rib buffet or molten lava chocolate cakes.
-Legends on the Lake is perfect for a casual meal, whether pizza and wings or breakfast.
+And if you don’t want to cook, there are two dining options.
+The Gardens serves spectacular surroundings with its seasonal salads and small plates, while Legends on the Lake is perfect for a casual meal, whether it's pizza and wings or a salad and sandwich.

-You’ll find plenty to do at the 2,900-acre Rumbling Bald Resort.
+You’ll find plenty to do at the 3,000+-acre retreat.
 Tee up at its two championship golf courses.
 Enjoy the view of Bald Mountain from the 11th hole of Apple Valley, named one of the most beautiful mountain courses by Golf Digest’s Places to Play.
 Navigate narrow fairways to reach Bald Mountain’s small greens, where putts always break toward the mountain.
 Scenes for Dirty Dancing were filmed at its 16th hole.

-Cool off after your hike in the resort’s two outdoor pools or with a float down the lazy river.
+Cool off after your hike in the two outdoor pools or with a float down the lazy river.
 The pristine waters of Lake Lure are perfect for swimming.
-The resort’s private sandy beach is open daily and offers a defined swimming area and lounge chairs.
-Rent a pontoon boat, kayak or canoe, or stand-up paddleboard and head out onto the waves, where you also can fish for big bass and colorful trout.
+Rumbling Bald's private sandy beach is open daily and offers a defined swimming area and lounge chairs.
+Rent a pontoon boat, kayak, canoe or stand-up paddleboard and head out into the water, where you also can fish for big bass and colorful trout.

 Lake Lure Flowering Bridge crosses the Rocky Broad River, Lake Lure’s main tributary.
 The 155-foot bridge is nearly 100 years old and was retired in 2011, when an adjacent replacement was built.
 Enjoy the fruits of this all-volunteer effort by wandering through the different flower beds, including one dedicated to the state wildflower of the year.
 It’s open year-round and hosts special events.

-Chimney Rock State Park is a jewel that’s minutes from the resort.
+Chimney Rock State Park is a jewel that’s less than a half hour away from Rumbling Bald.
 Take the elevator or climb the 499 steps to the top of Chimney Rock – the park’s namesake monolith – for views that stretch 75 miles.
-Below you’ll find restaurants, picnic areas and an easy hike to the base of Hickory Nut Falls, the second-highest in the East.
-Pan for gold and gemstones at Chimney Rock Gem Mine in the nearby village.
-You’re guaranteed to find a treasure, and more are available in the store, including jewelry and rocks and minerals from around the world.
+Below you’ll find restaurants, picnic areas and an easy hike to the base of Hickory Nut Falls, the second-highest waterfall of its kind in the East.
+Pan for gold and gemstones at Chimney Rock Gemstone Mine in the nearby village.
+You’re guaranteed to find a treasure – and more are available in the store – including jewelry, rocks and minerals from around the world.

 If you prefer feet on the ground, try horseback riding.
 Riverside Riding Stables’ three trails offer options for riders as young as 2 years old.
-Its 2-hour ride takes you through a river and over a mountain trail.
-Family-owned Cedar Creek Stables offers three trails, too.
+Its two-hour ride takes you through a river and over a mountain trail.
+Family-owned Cedar Creek Stables offers three trails too.
 Overlook is its most popular and winds along a mountain ridge.

-Several wineries – Russian Chapel Hills, Mountain Brook Vineyards, Overmountain Vineyards and Parker Binns Vineyard – are tucked in the foothills and mountains that surround the resort.
+Several wineries – Russian Chapel Hills, Mountain Brook Vineyards, Overmountain Vineyards and Parker Binns Vineyard – are tucked in the foothills and mountains that surround the accommodations.
 Their operators love explaining the wine-making process and pouring tastes.
-If you’d like more of a learning experience, reserve a spot on the resort’s weekly tour, which visits three wineries and includes lunch.

-This article was produced in partnership with Rumbling Bald Resort.
+This article was produced in partnership with Rumbling Bald on Lake Lure.